UMD INFO College Vision, Diversity, and History

-We envision a world where information and technology that breaks down barriers and creates exciting new possibilities so that individuals, communities, and organizations can explore their full potential and enjoy an enriched quality of life - a world where information and technology can be fully leveraged to solve real-world problems and foster a culture of trust and respect.
+We envision a world where information and technology break down barriers and creates exciting new possibilities so that individuals, communities, and organizations can explore their full potential and enjoy an enriched quality of life – a world where information and technology can be fully leveraged to solve real-world problems and foster a culture of trust and respect.

 We improve lives and opportunities for people through information.
 With groundbreaking research and innovative academic programs, we strengthen information institutions, foster responsible information use, increase information reliability, and ensure equitable access to information.
 We harness data and technology for social, economic, and environmental good.
 We prepare the next generation of information professionals and thought leaders.
 We harness information for the benefit of all.

 The UMD INFO College’s 2019 strategic plan identifies four focus areas to guide research and academic growth:

 - Support data and tech for social good